 Cannabis contains over 100 cannabinoids and up to 200 terpenes, with THC and CBD being popular cannabinoids that most people have heard about.
-While scientific studies have shown both THC and CBD have possible medical benefits, this article will focus more on CBD’s potential benefits in treating anxiety by citing and observing the most relevant and recent scientific research.
+While scientific studies have shown both THC and CBD have possible medical benefits, this blog will focus more on CBD’s potential benefits in treating anxiety by discussing the most relevant and recent scientific research.

 Acute Doses of CBD and Subjective Anxiety

-Moreover, CBD’s anxiolytic or anxiety-reducing effects were shown to be similar to known anxiolytic drug, Ipsapirone, in healthy participants who were required to give an impromptu speech as part of their study.4
+Moreover, CBD’s anxiolytic or anxiety-reducing effects were shown to be similar to a known anxiolytic drug, Ipsapirone, in healthy participants who were required to give an impromptu speech as part of the study4.

-It should also be noted that women had greater odds of using CBD for treating their self-perceived anxiety than males.
-The age groups of 35-54 years and 55+ years old had lower odds of using CBD for treating self-perceived anxiety in comparison to the 18-34- year-old respondent group.5
+It should also be noted that women had greater odds of using CBD for treating their self-perceived anxiety than males5.
+The age groups of 35-54 years and 55+ years old had lower odds of using CBD for treating self-perceived anxiety in comparison to the 18-34- year-old respondent group5.

 Results of a MedReleaf survey